 Requests for refunds must be directed in writing to your travel agent or Rocky Mountain Holidays, and will be in the same currency as the final payment and deposit.
 No refunds will be made because of airline delays, unused services or other acts beyond the control of Rocky Mountain Holidays or our suppliers.
 Rocky Mountain Holidays reserves the right to refund in Canadian dollars if unable to refund in your chosen currency.

 We strongly recommend that you purchase travel insurance with trip cancellation to protect your holiday investment.
-Please inquire at the time of booking for travel insurance options, as Rocky Mountain Holidays [ROCKY-PEAK HOLIDAYS LTD.] can not be held responsible for cancellations.
+Please inquire at the time of booking for travel insurance options, as Rocky Mountain Holidays [ROCKY MOUNTAIN HOLIDAYS LTD.] can not be held responsible for cancellations.